Archean, proterozoic and paleozoic — the rise of life

 Tectonically, what today would be Europe and North America were then situated in tropical climates near the equator.
 Indeed, because no land mass was over either pole, polar ice caps were limited and the Earth’s temperature gradient was less pronounced.
 On land, huge tree-like plants grew in swamps and life reached all the continents.
 Insects and tetrapods swarmed through the undergrowth.
 But no bird sang and no flower lent color to the scene.

-Near the end of the Carboniferous, as Gondwana (the southern continent comprising today’s South Africa, South America, Antarctica, Australia and India) approached the poles, as seen in the following figure, there was a period of glaciation which lasted into the Permian.
+Near the end of the Carboniferous, as Gondwana (the southern continent comprising today’s South Africa, South America, Antarctica, Australia and India) approached the poles, as seen in a preceding figure, there was a period of glaciation which lasted into the Permian.
 Remaining glacial features on these continents provide evidence for plate tectonics, as some of these continents now occupy much warmer latitudes[ref]Benton, 90[/ref].

 The Permian Period was dominated by the existence of the supercontinent Pangea.
 Around the equator, the Carboniferous swamps had given way to deserts and these arid conditions were well suited to the development of reptiles.